Israeli interceptors deployed against machine gun fire, not rockets: army

 Heightening tension around the border, Hamas began a military exercise on Sunday in which its fighters set off explosions and test-fired rockets into the sea.
 Gunfire echoed across Gaza as hundreds of fighters were deployed for the exercise, which is due to continue on Monday.

-Additional reporting by Nidal al-Mughrabi in Gaza, Writing by Ori Lewis; Editing by Kevin Liffey and Daniel Wallis
+Additional reporting by Nidal al-Mughrabi in Gaza and Amir Cohen and Ran Tzabari in Ashkelon; Writing by Ori Lewis; Editing by Kevin Liffey and Daniel Wallis